History of taxation in the United Kingdom: 19th century

 Income not falling within those schedules was not taxed.
 (Later a sixth schedule, schedule F – tax on UK dividend income – was added.)

 Although the maximum tax rate under Addington's Act was 5% – only one-half of the 10% allowed under Pitt's – the other changes resulted in a 50% increase in revenue, largely because they doubled the number of persons liable for the tax and somewhat expanded the scope.

-Pitt in opposition had argued against Addington's innovations: he adopted them largely unchanged, however, when he returned to office in 1805.
-The one major change he made was to raise the maximum rate back to the 10%, the rate in his original bill, in 1806.
+Pitt in opposition had argued against Addington's innovations; he adopted them largely unchanged, however, when he returned to office in 1804.
+The one major change he made was to raise the maximum rate back to 10%, the rate in his original bill, in 1806.
 Income tax changed little for the duration of the Napoleonic Wars, despite changes in government.

-Nicholas Vansittart was Chancellor in 1815, at the time of the Battle of Waterloo.
-He was inclined to maintain the income tax, but public sentiment was heavily against it, and predictably, the opposition championed its abolition.
-It was thus repealed in 1816 ‘with a thundering peal of applause’.
+Nicholas Vansittart was Chancellor of the Exchequer in 1815, at the time of the Battle of Waterloo.
+He was inclined to maintain the income tax, but public sentiment was heavily against it and – predictably – the opposition championed its abolition.
+It was thus repealed in 1816 "with a thundering peal of applause".
 In fact, the tax was so unpopular that Parliament ordered the destruction of all documents connected with it.
 This was more show than substance, for the King's Remembrancer had made duplicates and retained them.

 Under Peel

 The general election of 1841 was won by the Conservatives with Sir Robert Peel as Prime Minister.
 Although he had opposed the unpopular income tax during the campaign, an empty Exchequer and a growing deficit gave rise to the surprise return of the tax in his 1842 Budget.
 Peel sought only to tax those with incomes above £150 per annum, and he reduced customs duties on 750 articles out of a total number taxed of 1,200.
 The less wealthy benefited, and trade revived as a consequence.
 Peel's income tax was 7d in the pound (about 3%).
 It was imposed for three years, with the possibility of a two-year extension.
 A funding crisis in the railways and increasing national expenditure ensured that it was maintained.
 For Peel, the debate was academic.
-In 1846 he repealed the Corn Laws – which supported landowners by imposing tariffs on corn that was cheaper than that produced at home – and lost the support of much of his party.
-The Whigs resumed power the same year, to be joined by some notable 'Peelites'.
+In 1846 he repealed the Corn Laws – which supported landowners by imposing tariffs on imported corn (wheat and barley) that was cheaper than that produced at home – and lost the support of much of his party.
+The Whigs resumed power in the same year, joined by some notable 'Peelites'.